nathan-bottomley/eleventy-plugin-podcaster.com/content/docs/podcast-information.md

 ---
-title: Information about your podcast
+title: About your podcast
+eleventyNavigation:
+  parent: Documentation
+  order: 2
 ---
-Here's the example provided on the [Getting Started Page](docs/index.md#2-provide-information-about-your-podcast).
+Here's the example provided on the [Getting Started Page](docs/index.md#about-your-podcast).
 It includes all of the information required to create a valid podcast feed.

 ```json
 {